• Skip to primary navigation

 making the rug template

-2. Use the cardboard templates to cut out the denim pieces.
-Place the template on the denim draw around it.
+Step 2: Use the cardboard templates to cut out the denim pieces.
+Place the template on the denim and draw around it.
 Then using a ruler, rotary cutter and mat cut out the denim pieces.
 Once cut mark the denim on the wrong side L for left or R for Right depending on which way up you had the template.

 Cutting out the denim pieces